The City of Lakes, Palaces-Udaipur

 Jaisamand Lake, Udaipur

 Jaisamand Lake is the second-largest artificial lake in the country.
-It spans across an area of about 100 sq.km.
+It spans across an area of about 100 sq. km.
 Maharaja Jai Singh built this lake in 1685, while he was building a dam across the Gomti river.
-This lake spreads up to the area of 93 sq. km.
+This lake spreads up to an area of 93 sq. km.
 It has three different islands.

 There are two most important activities to do at Jaisamand Lake are taking a boat ride and visiting the Jaisamand Wildlife sanctuary.
 Both, boating in the lake and visiting the wildlife sanctuary are chargeable.